 - ¼ cup dried fruit, cut into small pieces

-- 1 tbsp chia, flax, poppy or sesame seeds
+- 1 tablespoon chia, flax, poppy or sesame seeds

 - 1 cup milk or unsweetened dairy alternative, such as almond, oat, or flax milk.
 Or use part yogurt and part milk or dairy alternative.
 Another alternative is to use all yogurt (but not a Greek yogurt as it needs moisture for the oats).

-- ¼ tsp kosher salt (optional-I did not use salt)
+- ¼ teaspoon kosher salt (optional-I did not use salt)

 - maple syrup, honey or brown sugar (optional)